 The Institute of American Indian Arts is an Americans with Disabilities Act of 1990 (as amended) compliant institution and fully subscribes to all federal regulations relating to non-discrimination based upon disability.
-If any student determines that a scheduled course, activity, or facility is not accessible because of a disability, the student should contact the ADA Coordinator in the Student Success Center to receive appropriate accommodations.
-(505) 424-5707
+If any student determines that a scheduled course, activity, or facility is not accessible because of a disability, the student should contact the ADA Office in the Student Success Center to request appropriate accommodations. adaoffice@iaia.edu